albertonoys/M5PORKCHOP/README.md

         | Use legitimately on your device   | Welcome back       |
         +-----------------------------------+--------------------+

-    Want to tamper?
-Go ahead.
-It's a hacker tool.
-Source is public.
-    Figure it out.
-We respect the attempt.
-But if you fail - LV1.
+    want to tamper? go ahead. it's a hacker tool. source is public. figure it out. we respect the attempt. but if you fail - LV1.
-    BACON N00B.
-No exceptions.
-Earn your rank or crack the signature.
+    BACON N00B. no exceptions. earn your rank or crack the signature.

-    File location: /xp_backup.bin on SD card root.
+    file location: /xp_backup.bin on SD card root.
-    Size: 100 bytes (96-byte struct + 4-byte CRC32 signature).
+    size: 100 bytes (96-byte struct + 4-byte CRC32 signature).
-    Device binding: ESP32 MAC address baked into signature.
+    device binding: ESP32 MAC address baked into signature.

 ----[ 3.10 - Achievements

-    63 secret badges to prove you're not just grinding mindlessly.
-    Or maybe you are.
-Either way, proof of pwn.
+    63 secret badges to prove you're not just grinding mindlessly. or maybe you are. either way, proof of pwn.

-    The Achievements menu shows what you've earned.
-Locked ones show as "???" because where's the fun in spoilers?
-Each achievement pops a toast-style card with its unlock condition when selected.
+    the Achievements menu shows what you've earned. locked ones show as "???" because where's the fun in spoilers? each achievement pops a toast-style card with its unlock condition when selected.

-    Some are easy.
-Some require dedication.
-A few require... luck.
-    Or low battery at exactly the wrong moment.
+    some are easy. some require dedication. a few require... luck. or low battery at exactly the wrong moment.

-    Not gonna list them.
-That's cheating.
-Hunt for them like you hunt for handshakes.
+    not gonna list them. that's cheating. hunt for them like you hunt for handshakes.

 ----[ 3.11 - SWINE STATS (Buff System)

-    Press 'S' or hit SWINE STATS in the menu to see your lifetime progress and check what buffs/debuffs are currently messing with your piglet's performance.
+    press 'S' or hit SWINE STATS in the menu to see your lifetime progress and check what buffs/debuffs are currently messing with your piglet's performance.

-    Two tabs: ST4TS shows your lifetime scoreboard, B00STS shows what's actively buffing or debuffing your pig.
+    two tabs: ST4TS shows your lifetime scoreboard, B00STS shows what's actively buffing or debuffing your pig.

 ----[ 3.11.1 - Class System

-    Every 5 levels your pig promotes to a new class tier.
-Classes grant PERMANENT CUMULATIVE buffs - higher tier = more stacking:
+    every 5 levels your pig promotes to a new class tier. classes grant PERMANENT CUMULATIVE buffs - higher tier = more stacking:

         +--------+--------+------------------------------------------+